The Personalized Learning Plan

 Use the TUC as an invitation for a coaching session.
 Because it can be a little overwhelming to do alone, go through the matrix with the teacher and help them identify where they fall for each of the domains.

-Step Two: Classroom Observations
+Step 2: Visit Your Classroom & Make Observations

 After making first contact with your teacher, it would be a good idea to observe the teacher doing what they do best!
 This step can be scary for new coaches because they or the teacher may feel like this process is evaluative.
-It is a good idea to let the teacher know that you are partners in this relationship and none of the observations you make will be communicated to supervisors without permission.
+It is a good idea to let the teacher know that you are partners in this relationship and none of the observations will be communicated to supervisors without permission.
 Setting up the first classroom observation can be tricky, too.
-Approach the initial observation with humility and let the teacher know you are there to support them.
+Approach the initial scheduled observation with humility and let the teacher know you are there to support them.

 Providing yourself and your teacher with a record of the observation lets them know you are serious about helping and provides an opportunity to build a strong working relationship with each other.
 There are many different options when it comes to observation tools and we have included two different Docs here.
 While these tools can be filled out online, we have found many teachers value the handwritten, printed copies.

-Step Three: Coaching Session
+Step 3: Schedule a Coaching Session

 Use the questions with your teacher as discussion points.
 The questions help you direct the conversation towards your teacher reflecting on their practice and choosing an instructional technology integration goal.
 The goal your teacher chooses should be informed by where the teacher is on one of the domains found on the TUC.

-Step Four: Personalized Learning Plan
+Step 4: Create a Personalized Learning Plan

 One of the questions on the Plan asks teachers to choose a teaching strategy they could use to help them achieve their goals.
 This question is designed for you to show off your expertise!
 Since the TUC features domains aligned to the CASE Framework from BrightBytes, we suggest you pull up your school's BrightBytes data, explore Insights, and find a "Quick Win" strategy applicable to the success of your teacher's goal.